emmawalshdev/kaytea_art/README.md

 #### About Page
 * The About page features descriptive text about Katie;  the artist behind the work, along with some personal imagery.
-* The aim of this page is to provide the user with more information and a way to connect with the artist.
+* This page aims to provide the user with more information and a way to connect with the artist.
-* A link to the contact page is also provided, welcoming all enquiries.
+* A link to the contact page is also provided, welcoming all inquiries.

 ![About page](https://i.ibb.co/nsYCX9M/aboutpage.jpg)

 #### Blog Page
 * The Blog page contains an overview of the blog collection.
-The title, teaser, date, author and image of each blog is displayed.
+The title, teaser, date, author, and image of each blog are displayed.
 * The title and teaser text are truncated to prevent large unslight strings.
 To view a specific blog, the user can click either the image or 'read more' teaser link.
 * Pagination restricts the number of blogs per page to 3.
   \